 So a professional TV installer should be the one installing on this type of material.

 Concrete walls are manufactured from a combination of pulverized stone, sand, cement, and water that solidifies to a stone-like mass.

 To mount a television on a concrete wall is always recommended to the installers with the best experience.

-It may require a powerful cordless drill, plastic or metal anchor for the bolts and a strong person to drill the holes.
+It may require a powerful cordless drill, plastic or metal anchor for the bolts, and a physically strong person to drill the holes.

 Since reinforced concrete is mostly used in homes and is challenging leveling the TV without drilling additional holes for adjustments.

 It is frequently crafted from different materials varying from granite, sandstone, marble, slate, tile, travertine to limestone, or flint.